 That’s why we made it so that all the data your developers need to fix a bug is automatically captured and attached, too:

 - Reporter name

 Marker.io’s unique feature is its 2-way integrations with popular project management tools.

 There are two benefits to this:

 - You no longer need a project manager to convert feedback emails into issues in your PM tool.

 - Whenever a task is marked as “Done” in your PM tool, that same task will also be “Resolved” in Marker.io.
 This also means your developers don’t need to adopt yet another tool!

-And if you do need to discuss a more obscure issue at length with your developer, you can do that straight from the issue page:
+And if you need to discuss a more obscure bug at length, you can do that straight from the issue page.

 All comments, attachments, etc. are synced back with your PM tool!

 Check out our 2-way sync in action: